 What happens to Olympic medals now that Russian skater Valieva has been sanctioned for doping?

 The highest court in sports sanctioned Russian figure skater Kamila Valieva for doping violations at the 2022 Beijing Olympics.
-The ruling set the stage for U.S. skaters to receive gold medals after they finished second behind Valieva and her teammates in the team competition.
+The ruling means U.S. skaters will receive gold medals after they finished second behind Valieva and her teammates in the team competition.

 The case rocked the Olympics when, about 24 hours after she led Russia to the victory in the team event, details about a sample taken six weeks earlier at Russia’s national championships revealed there was a banned heart medication in her system.